wing5wong/artisan-whs-static/source/_news/2019-12-03_cinderella-is-played-by-toni-adams.md

 show_in_slider: true
 date: 2019-12-02T22:55:44.947Z
 ---
-**Our Cinderella is played by Toni, who is at Whanganui High School.
-When she's not at rehearsal, she is doing ballet.**
+**Our Cinderella is played by Toni, who is at Whanganui High School**.
+When she's not at rehearsal, she is doing ballet.

-**Toni has a beautiful voice and plays a wonderful Cinderella.
-Come and watch her meet Prince Charming.**
+Toni has a beautiful voice and plays a wonderful Cinderella.
+Come and watch her meet Prince Charming.

 **Cinders - The True Story**
 December 11th 6.30pm